 V. Annual Procurement Plan

-VII.
+VI.
 Quality Management System Certified by International Certifying Body or Agency Operations Manual

 VII.
 System of Ranking Delivery Units and Individuals